About Birdie's

 As a small restaurant, providing our full attention to guests is our top priority which is why we don’t have a phone number.
 If you’d like to get in touch with us you can do so at hi@birdiesaustin.com, use the contact form available on the website, or DM us on Instagram @birdiesaustin

-QUESTION: I was disappointed to see that you were sold out of the pasta dish I really wanted.
+QUESTION: I was disappointed to see that you were sold out.
 Why?